 Its investment in IFC gives it approximately 4 percent ownership of the company but offers the company “natural access” to sustainable fibre and also textile manufacturing partners, the next steps in the industry value chain.

 Material efficiency offers a significant means to curb climate change.
 Fortum is studying possibilities to grow business that is based on the more resource efficient use of biomass.
 One option is to invest in technology start-ups in the value chain.
 We believe strongly in biorefining, new technologies and their role in a more sustainably produced textile fibre.
-In addition, several international brands have announced that they will increase the share of such fibre in their manufacturing processes, said Heli Antila, the head of Fortum’s business focusing on biobased solutions.
+In addition, several international brands have announced that they will increase the share of such fibre in their manufacturing processes, said Heli Antila, Head of Fortum’s business focusing on biobased solutions.

 The business model of IFC is to license the Infinited Fiber technology for global fibre producers in textile and non-woven industries.
-The end-use applications include fashion, disposable personal care products such as wipes, diapers, pads and technical products such as automotive filters, dairy, construction applications.
+The end-use applications include fashion, disposable personal care products such as wipes, diapers, pads, and technical products such as automotive filters, dairy, and construction applications.
 The production process is protected by several patents in key market areas.

 According to IFC, the sale of the first licensed commercial plant with an annual capacity of 25 000 tonnes is scheduled for 2020-2021.
 The 50 tpa pilot plant started up production in March 2018 and is selling solutions to several leading global brands.

-After the investment round, the company’s founders and VTT Technical Research Centre of Finland still remains as the main owners.
+After the investment round, the company’s founders and VTT Technical Research Centre of Finland still remains the main owners.